678-465-8665 | amberly@thevictoriousmind.org

 I use an integrated approach of Internal Family Systems, Interpersonal Neurobiology, and Cognitive Behavioral Therapy.
 Some areas of experience include navigating changes and adjustments in life, grief, relationships and family difficulties, athletes, self-esteem, parenting, college and career, ADHD, autism, and anxiety.

-I enjoy working with those in all stages of life.
-I incorporate play therapy for younger ones as this is developmentally the preferred form of communication, and I use psychotherapy with teens, young adults, and adults.
+I enjoy working with those in multiple stages of life including children, teens, young adults, and adults.
 In sessions, I am passionate about family systems, regulation, education, and attachment.

 I view my role not as a healer but as a helper to support my clients towards a more abundant life for which they were created.